oph-design/webserv/README.md

 - `ROOT_DIRECTORY`: The root directory for serving files.
 - `CODE`: HTTP status code for which to display the custom error page.
 - `PATH`: Path to the custom error page.
+- `TIMEOUT`: The time until a client should time out in seconds.

 ---